Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

 (the skeleton monitor file generated by `rvgen` already does this).

-`$(MODEL_NAME).h` (`pagefault.h` in the above example) includes the implementation of the Buchi automaton - a non-deterministic state machine that verifies the LTL specification.
-While `rv/ltl_monitor.h` includes the common helper functions to interact with the Buchi automaton and to implement an RV monitor.
+`$(MODEL_NAME).h` (`pagefault.h` in the woke above example) includes the implementation of the woke Buchi automaton - a non-deterministic state machine that verifies the woke LTL specification.
+While `rv/ltl_monitor.h` includes the woke common helper functions to interact with the woke Buchi automaton and to implement an RV monitor.
 An important definition in `$(MODEL_NAME).h` is::

   enum ltl_atom {